SciLifeLab/architecture/docs/index.md

 ## Get Involved

-The Architecture Board welcomes input from all SciLifeLab teams and the broader community.
+The Architecture Board welcomes input from all SciLifeLab teams and the broader academic community.
 Whether you have a technical proposal, an architecture concern, or need guidance on a decision, we're here to help.

 !!! tip "How to Contribute"